Officialstjp/STKeytab/README.md

 - Optional entropy with SecureString support for enhanced protection (LocalMachine scope not portable across systems)
 - Automatic ACL restriction to current user for keytab files when using protection feature

+Treat krbtgt keytab creation as a last‑resort, auditable, one-time emergency action.

 This module does **not** collect any telemetry or usage data.

 ## Determinism and reproducibility

 STKeytab provides deterministic keytab generation through the `-FixedTimestampUtc` parameter, ensuring byte-identical outputs across different runs and machines when given identical inputs.
-This approach is valuable for CI/CD pipelines, code review processes, and audit scenarios where reproducible artifacts are essential.

 When using fixed timestamps, the writer applies a stable entry ordering algorithm and uses the specified UTC timestamp consistently throughout the keytab structure.
-Given identical inputs including keys, KVNOs, encryption types, and SPNs, outputs will be completely reproducible, enabling confident diff-based validation and version control integration.
+Given identical inputs including keys, KVNOs, encryption types, and SPNs, outputs will be completely reproducible.

 ## Troubleshooting